-The main campus is located in a portion of the city that is surrounded by a residential neighborhood, a private Mennonite high school and a retirement community.
-The principle address is 1200 Park Road Harrisonburg, VA.22802.
+The main campus is located in a portion of the city that is a residential neighborhood, a private Mennonite high school, and a retirement community bordering the main campus.
+The principal address is 1200 Park Road, Harrisonburg, VA.22802.

 Satellite Campus in Lancaster, PA